 Solar leases are very popular with homeowners.
-In sunny California, 75 percent of all solar installations in 2012 were done via solar lease.
+In sunny California, 32 percent of all solar installations in 2017 were done via third-party financing.
 That’s a jump from less than 10 percent in 2009, according to the Climate Policy Initiative.
 For homeowners who want to have the benefits of solar power without the hassle of owning or maintaining their own system, a lease makes sense: While an outright purchase requires a large amount of cash on hand, and a loan means monthly payments but comes along with the responsibilities of maintenance, a solar lease gives some homeowners what they want without the hassles.

 It is important to remember that solar leases are not available in all states.
 Before looking into whether a solar lease is the right option, ensure that it is possible in your state.